leodeslf/leaf/src/content/notes/se/testing/index.md

 ## Infamous Hall of Fame

+>Testing can only show the presence of errors, not their absence.
+(Edsger Dijkstra, Computing Pioneer, 1972)

-Sometimes a bug can make us waste a couple of minutes, but sometimes it can lead a system to do exactly the *worst* thing we can (or actually cannot) imagine, such as losing a huge amount of time, millions of dollars, or even human lifes.
+Sometimes a bug can make us waste a couple of minutes, but sometimes it can lead a system to do exactly the *worst* thing we can (or actually cannot) imagine, such as losing a huge amount of time, millions of dollars, or even human lives.

 ### Ariane 5